The term 'legend' is bandied around far too often in football these days.

 As mentioned, the West Stand at the Etihad Stadium is dedicated to him and he holds a place in the Club's Hall of Fame.

-So, in his 70th year, we wish a happy birthday to a true City legend - a talented, goalscoring midfielder who spent 13 seasons at Maine Road and delighted the Blue faithful week in, week out.
+So we wish a happy birthday to a true City legend - a talented, goalscoring midfielder who spent 13 seasons at Maine Road and delighted the Blue faithful week in, week out.

 Let's raise a toast and... drink, a drink, a drink to Colin the King, the King, the King!
 (For he's the greatest inside forward that the woooooooooooooorld has ever seen).